Joaquín Torres-García: 1920

-1930–1939
+1930

 Constructivism to Torres-García was the same as neoplasticism just a label.
-What mattered was creating a new image a new language respecting the traditional structure, in which he balanced representation and abstraction with signs.
+What mattered was creating a new image a new language within a traditional composition, in which he balanced representation and abstraction with signs.
 He had two solo exhibitions in 1931 at the Galerie Jeanne Bucher and the Galerie Percier, and a group show in October of that year at the Galerie Georges Petit with Giacometti, Ozenfant, Max Ernst, Miro, and Salvador Dalí.
-The following year, Torres-García presentd a solo exhibition of paintings and sculptures at the Galerie Pierre.
+The following year, Torres-García presented a solo exhibition of paintings and sculptures at the Galerie Pierre.
 "The friendship between van Doesburg and Torres-Garcia will create the foundations for the three most important movements to promote abstract art: "Cercle et Carre" (1929–1930), "Art Concret" (1930); and "Abstraction-Creation"(1931–1936)."
 He founded the magazine Cercle et Carre with van Doesburg, and assembled a group of 80 artists.
 Torres-García left for the Community of Madrid and finished the manuscript of Arte Constructivo, which was published in 1935 under the name of "Estructura" and dedicated to his friend Piet Mondrian.

 He returned to Montevideo in April 1934 for the first time since childhood.
 In August of that year, Torres-García exhibited paintings, sculptures and the work of the Cercle et Carre group and reedited the magazine as Circulo y Cuadrado.
 He published Historia de mi vida (Story of My Life) an autobiographical novel, in 1937.
 Two years later, Torres-García began work on the pink-granite Monumento Cosmico, a representative work from this period.

-1940–1949
+1940

 Torres-García announced the closing of the Association of Constructive Arte school in the last of 500 lectures he gave between 1934 and 1940.
 In 1941, he published Ciudad sin Nombre (A City With No Name).
 Torres-García presented a solo exhibition at the Society of Architects of Uruguay in November of that year.
 In July 1942, he received a visit from Committee of Inter-American Relations curator Lincoln Kirstein and Nelson A. Rockefeller.
-Torres-García founded the Taller Torres Garcia, similar to the European Bauhaus, two years later; the school included future artists Olga Piria, Gonzalo Fonseca, José Gurvich, Alceu Ribeiro, Julio Alpuy, Lily Salvo and his sons, Horacio and Augusto.
+Torres-García founded the Taller Torres Garcia, similar to the European Bauhaus, two years later; the school included future artists Olga Piria, Gonzalo Fonseca, José Gurvich, Alceu Ribeiro, Julio Alpuy, Raquel Orzuj, Lily Salvo and his sons, Horacio and Augusto.
 Torres-García returned to the maternity theme from his 1914 Barcelona mural that year, creating a mural for the Sindicato Médico del Uruguay; he also painted seven monumental mural frescoes for the Hospital Saint Bois tuberculosis sanitarium.
 Torres-García died on 8 August 1949 while preparing two exhibitions: one at the Sidney Janis Gallery in New York and other at the Pan American Union in Washington.
 He died of a heart attack.

 Influences and legacy

 Influenced by European, North American and South American modern art, his work evolved into a more abstract structure; Picasso, seven years younger, was a follower.
-Joan Miró was a student of Torres-García in Barcelona who acknowledged his teacher's influence, and Torres-García's constructive paintings influenced the evolution of Latin American geometric abstraction.
+Joan Miró was a student of Torres-García in Barcelona who acknowledged his teacher's influence, and Torres-García's constructive paintings influenced the evolution of American geometric abstraction.